SENERGY-Platform/client-connector-hub/README.md

 **Communication configuration**

-Communication and platform related configurations are stored in `connector.conf`.
+Communication and platform related configurations are stored in `$CC_HUB_PATH/####-cc/cc-lib/connector.conf`.
 The following fields must be set by the user:

     [connector]
     host =